IPS-LMU/The-EMU-SDMS-Manual/_book/app_chap-useCases.md

 ## 1      N 426.675 483.425    0000 msajc003 Phonetic SEGMENT
 ```

-R Example \@ref(rexample:usecases-uc3requerySeqRight) attempts to extract the right context in the same manner as R Example \@ref(rexample:usecases-uc3requerySeqLeft), but in this case we encounter a problem.
+The R code snippet below attempts to extract the right context in the same manner as above R code snippet, but in this case we encounter a problem.

 ```r